Databases and information to help you access research, and conduct research.

 - Search PEDro – Advanced Search and select Method = practice guideline [database]

-- For a more comprehensive search on your topic, do a search in Medline, PubMed and CINAHL and limit to publication type = guideline or practice guideline [database].
+- For a more comprehensive search on your topic, do a search in Medline, PubMed and limit to publication type = guideline or practice guideline [database].

 - Canadian Medical Association Infobase: CPGs – this is the main database of Canadian CPGs and may include physical therapy/physiotherapy